emacs-mirror/emacs/mps/manual/source/topic/arena.rst

-    :term:`bytes (1)`, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it don't require any RAM or backing store).
+    :term:`bytes (1)`, that the arena will reserve (this space is initially reserved so that the arena can subsequently use it without interference from other parts of the program, but most of it is not committed, so it doesn't require any RAM or backing store).
 The arena may allocate more virtual address space beyond this initial reservation as and when it deems it necessary.
 The MPS is most efficient if you reserve an address space that is